Earlier in the week I posed the question: what’s the one recipe you hope to master in 2018?

 - 1 ¼ cups whole milk

-- 2 sticks unsalted butter (plus melted butter for brushing)
+- 16 Tbsp unsalted butter plus melted butter for brushing

 - 2 thyme sprigs (Food & Wine calls for rosemary, but use any herbs that you love!)